KevinAllenWiegand/FFXIVSettingsSync/README.md

 No more manually copying files!

 This is a .NET WPF application.
 It needs to be ran manually anytime you reboot your computer.
 It sits in the system tray, and has a very minimal UI.

+Yes, the code is a bit of a monolith in the main service, but I threw this together in just a few hours.
+I might fix it up later, but for now, it does what it needs to do.